 I Using ice packs to reduce your inflammation and pain

 C Using a compression bandage to help the swelling go down

 E Elevate the leg above the heart to help reduce swelling

 Most hamstring injuries are completely treatable with the correct physiotherapy programme.
 If after a few weeks of physiotherapy and rest you find that you are not improving, it will be suggested that you see an orthopaedic surgeon who will advise you if you need a surgical repair or not.
 Only the most severe hamstring injuries would require surgery.

-Contact Home Physio Group to see how we can help you with your rehabilitation programme and get you on the road to recovery and help prevent the chance of any re-injury.
-To speak to a member of our team please call 020 7096 0684.
+Contact Home Physio Group to see how our sports physiotherapists can help you with your rehabilitation programme and get you on the road to recovery and help prevent the chance of any re-injury.
+To speak to a member of our team please call 0330 335 1016.